theModernSurrealist/vmpc-fltk/docs/install.rst

 MacOS
 +++++
-Remove :code:`/Applications/VMPC2000XL.app` for v0.3 and later.
-Remove :code:`/Applications/vMPC.app` if you have v0.2 or older.
+Remove :file:`/Applications/VMPC2000XL.app` for v0.3 and later.
+Remove :file:`/Applications/vMPC.app` if you have v0.2 or older.

-Plugins can be removed from :code:`/Library/Audio/Plug-Ins`.
+Plugins can be removed from :file:`/Library/Audio/Plug-Ins`.

 Windows
 +++++++
 Run any VMPC2000XL and vMPC uninstallers you have in Add/Remove Programs.

-Assuming you have installed VMPC2000XL into its default location, you can manually delete :code:`C:\Program Files\VMPC2000XL` and :code:`C:\Program Files\vMPC` afterwards.
-On 32 bit systems, and some v0.2 and older installations on 64 bit systems, you can delete the same directories from :code:`C:\Program Files (x86)`.
+Assuming you have installed VMPC2000XL into its default location, you can manually delete :file:`C:\\Program Files\\VMPC2000XL` and :file:`C:\\Program Files\\vMPC` afterwards.
+On 32 bit systems, and some v0.2 and older installations on 64 bit systems, you can delete the same directories from :file:`C:\\Program Files (x86)`.

-VST3 plugins can be removed from :code:`C:\Program Files\Common Files\VST3`, :code:`C:\Program Files (x86)\Common Files\VST3` or any other locations where you store plugins.
+VST3 plugins can be removed from :file:`C:\\Program Files\\Common Files\VST3`, :file:`C:\\Program Files (x86)\\Common Files\\VST3` or any other locations where you store plugins.

 Linux
 +++++
-As per the `Filesystem Hierarchy Standard <https://www.pathname.com/fhs/pub/fhs-2.3.html#PURPOSE23>`_, you have likely placed your portable :code:`VMPC2000XL` executable in :code:`/usr/local/bin`.
+As per the `Filesystem Hierarchy Standard <https://www.pathname.com/fhs/pub/fhs-2.3.html#PURPOSE23>`_, you have likely placed your portable :file:`VMPC2000XL` executable in :file:`/usr/local/bin`.

-As per the `LV2 docs <https://lv2plug.in/pages/filesystem-hierarchy-standard.html>`_, you likely have your :code:`VMPC2000XL.lv2` in one of these locations and can remove it from there:
+As per the `LV2 docs <https://lv2plug.in/pages/filesystem-hierarchy-standard.html>`_, you likely have your :file:`VMPC2000XL.lv2` in one of these locations and can remove it from there:

-* :code:`~/.lv2`
+* :file:`~/.lv2`
-* :code:`/usr/local/lib/lv2`
+* :file:`/usr/local/lib/lv2`
-* :code:`/user/lib/lv2`
+* :file:`/user/lib/lv2`

 Cleanup
 +++++++